MohamedMadoui5195/Alislamiah-_net/README.md

 </p>

 <p>
-The same with Inspite of.
+The same with In spite of.
 </p>

 <h3>Similar words:</h3>